xamat/blog/_posts/2023-03-26-generation-defining-AI-moment.md

 * Improvement in training processes (and in GPU hardware) have enabled training much larger models on much larger datasets.
 Most recent models are trained on almost all of the internet… and some.
 * Reinforcement learning with human feedback, which was more recently introduced, has quickly improved “reasoning” capabilities and alignment.

 Now it is important to remember that these large language models have still only been pre-trained to predict the next token (~word).
-However, we still don’t know why, but there are clearly some “emerging abilities” once those models get large enough (https://arxiv.org/abs/2206.07682).
+However, we still don’t know why, but there are clearly some [“emerging abilities”](https://arxiv.org/abs/2206.07682) once those models get large enough.
 The addition of the RLHF has furthermore introduced another level of emergent abilities that are still hard to explain.

 In summary, there have been a few discoveries that have all come together and enabled this revolution.
 However, we still don’t fully understand why all those things work so well together.